4lessandrodev/block-ddos/README.md

 ## ban IP

-If the ip is blocked seven (7) times for the same route in a 10 minutes interval, it will be banned for 10 minutes
+If the ip is blocked twenty (20) times for the same route in a 10 minutes interval, it will be banned for 10 minutes